 Please click here to download the NET4 Summary Report.

 The NET5 programme will run in 2019 and 2020 and details for applicants will be posted in early 2019.

-Net 4 aims to equip Scottish professionals in natural and cultural heritage management with the practical skills and knowledge to enhance management of our heritage.
+NET4 aimed to equip Scottish professionals in natural and cultural heritage management with the practical skills and knowledge to enhance management of our heritage.
 The programme aims to connect individuals and organisations within Scotland and to partners and colleagues in Europe.

 ARCH coordinates the NET Consortium in Scotland which sets skills training priorities, identifies participants & facilitates dissemination activities.
 Each consortium member has a NET contact point.

 Skills Training Priorities: The skills training priorities were set through a consultation exercise which is revised annually.

 Species Management: Managing for Single Species & Adaptive Management, Reintroductions & Invasive Species; Habitats,